 - Montclair State employees are assigned at strategic locations to monitor compliance.

-- Students, staff, and visitors are required to complete the Hawk Check questionnaire.
+- Students, staff, and visitors are required to complete the Hawk Check questionnaire daily.

 - Resident students must be tested for COVID-19 and results must be posted to the MyHealth Portal one week prior to arrival on campus for each semester.